 I won’t go into detail on that process here, but if you know how to do this and what to listen for, it can tell you a lot.
 This technique helped me isolate the likely culprits pretty quickly.
 It’s also worth noting that noisy transistors like the one I found here can occur anywhere in an amplifier like this, across multiple boards.
 Faults like this are actually more common elsewhere, often occurring on the preamplifier board.

-Note that shot-gunning an amplifier like this with a ‘kit’ because you think it might help is not the way to go.
-The seller had obviously tried to repair this amplifier by doing that, but it hadn’t solved the problem.
+Note that shot-gunning an amplifier like this with a ‘kit’ because you think it might help is not the way to go, nor is owner-conducted maintenance on something like this a good idea, unless they have a good understanding of such work.
+The seller had obviously tried to repair this amplifier by just replacing stuff, but unsurprisingly, it hadn’t solved the problem.

-This sort of approach rarely fixes the problem, and dramatically increases the risk of board damage and the introduction of unintentional errors.
+This sort of approach rarely fixes the problem, and it dramatically increases the risk of board damage and the introduction of unintentional errors.
 It’s always best to find and resolve the problem first, assuming we want to repair something.
-Other work can then be completed as requested.
+Other work can then be completed as requested, and as a customer’s budget allows.

-Actually, that human part of helping good people for me is more rewarding than even fixing tricky faults like this one.
+Actually, the human part of helping good people is more rewarding than even fixing tricky faults like this one.
 The owner of this amp has been messed around with a couple of items he’s purchased, so he needed a good result his way and that’s what we delivered.

 We will overhaul this amplifier later if the owner decides that’s still how he’d like to proceed and he’s strongly indicated that this is what he would like to do.
 That will include replacing the filter capacitors with some really nice parts, removing all the black flag caps and other suspect parts and giving this stunning amplifier a new lease on life.